318.294.2717 info@ygmtrc.com

 I’ve been talking a lot lately about building a sponsorship campaign and the initial blocks in that process.
-One of the most important is an organized team.
+One of the most important are organized teams.
 In all actuality, a Chamber really needs two organized teams.

 The First Team